singer-io/getting-started/SPEC.md

 # Stitch Streamer Specification
 ### Version 0.1

-A *streamer* is an application that takes configuration and an optional bookmark as input, and produces an ordered stream of *records* and *bookmarks* as output.
+A *streamer* is an application that takes *configuration* and an optional *state* object as input, and produces an ordered stream of *records* and *state* objects as output.
 A record is text-encoded data of any kind.
-A bookmark is a value that indicates an offset in the ordered stream.
+A *state* object is a value that indicates an offset in the ordered stream.
 A streamer may be implemented in any programming language.

 Streamers are designed to produce a stream of data from sources like databases and web service APIs for use in a data integration or ETL